 - Cup feeding – Cups aren’t only for older babies.
 If you’re at your wits’ end of the bottle journey, consider using a cup instead.
 Even young babies can learn to feed from a cup when done right.

 - Syringe feeding – place the milk directly in the baby’s mouth via a syringe.
+Or consider using a medicine dropper or spoon.

 - Finger feeding – You can use a Supplemental Nursing System attached to your finger and let baby suck on a finger for milk.
-This video shows you how.

 Even if mom will be home for another three months or so, introduce the bottle early and, as highlighted above, remain consistent about it.